-Protect Your Home with Modern Venting
+Protect Your Home with Routine Chimney Inspection and Sweeping

 Details That Matter Most

 When planning a liner replacement, the first step involves a thorough inspection of your existing chimney.
 Technicians measure flue dimensions, assess masonry condition, and identify any obstructions or damage that could affect the new liner's fit.
-In Battle Creek, many homes have outdated clay liners that crack under temperature stress or mismatched venting that reduces appliance efficiency.
+In Mid-Michigan, many homes have outdated clay liners that crack under temperature stress or mismatched venting that reduces appliance efficiency.

 Dennis Hearth & Home LLC removes old liners carefully, ensuring masonry integrity is preserved throughout the process.
 New stainless steel or insulated liners are lowered into place, connected to the appliance, and sealed at top and bottom to prevent leaks.
 Insulated liners improve draft and reduce condensation in colder climates.